LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 Operators
 *********

-An :dfn:`operator` is a special symbol which, combined with one or more operands, performs an operation using those operands and, generally, produces a value.
+An :dfn:`operator` is a special symbol that, combined with one or more operands, performs an operation using those operands and, generally, produces a value.

 Lasso supports the standard arithmetic operators and logical operators as well as numerous other useful operations.
 Operators can be :dfn:`unary`, taking only